amarasovic/interpretability-literature/README.md

 ## GDPR

 [How will the GDPR impact machine learning? by Andrew Burt](https://www.oreilly.com/radar/how-will-the-gdpr-impact-machine-learning/)

+Wachter et al. [Counterfactual Explanations without Opening the Black Box: Automated Decisions and the GDPR](https://arxiv.org/abs/1711.00399).
+In Harvard Journal of Law & Technology 2018.

 Wachter et al. [Why a Right to Explanation of Automated Decision-Making Does Not Exist in the General Data Protection Regulation](https://academic.oup.com/idpl/article/7/2/76/3860948).
 In International Data Privacy Law 2017.